xue-fei/soundflow-unity/README.md

 ## Introduction

 SoundFlow is a robust and versatile .NET audio engine designed for seamless cross-platform audio processing.
 It provides a comprehensive set of features for audio playback, recording, processing, analysis, and visualization, all within a well-structured and extensible framework.
+SoundFlow empowers developers to build sophisticated audio applications, from real-time communication systems to advanced non-linear audio editors.

 **Key Features:**

-*   **Cross-Platform by Design:** Runs seamlessly on Windows, macOS, Linux, Android, and iOS or any other .NET compatible platform.
+*   **Cross-Platform Compatibility:** Runs seamlessly on Windows, macOS, Linux, Android, iOS, and FreeBSD, ensuring broad deployment options.
 *   **Modular Component Architecture:** Build custom audio pipelines by connecting sources, modifiers, mixers, and analyzers.
 *   **Plug & Play Integrations:** Extend SoundFlow's capabilities with official integration packages, such as the WebRTC Audio Processing Module for advanced noise suppression, echo cancellation, and automatic gain control.
 *   **Extensibility:** Easily add custom audio components, effects, and visualizers to tailor the engine to your specific needs.